 The students made the dumb mistake of not informing the bank that it was all a game.
 A teller was handed a note along with a $1 bill demanding change for the dollar.
 In exchange, the teller gave them two fifty-cent pieces.

-Next thing you know, another teller screams in panic and a bank official called the police.
+Next thing you know, another teller screams in panic, and then a bank official called the police.
 As they exited the rear entrance of the bank, all six were immediately arrested.
 The FBI then booked them on federal bank robbery charges.
 None could post the $5000 bail and had to spend the weekend in the Sonoma County jail before being transferred to Sacramento for a hearing before a United States commissioner.

 It took about a month for it all to be worked out, but all of the charges against the six students were eventually dropped.